r-ef/dylon/README.md

-# dylon - Documentation
+# yri - Documentation

-> This website is powered by [Nuxt](https://nuxt.com/), using a Nuxt Starter template to provide comprehensive documentation for `dylon`.
+> This website is powered by [Nuxt](https://nuxt.com/), using a Nuxt Starter template to provide comprehensive documentation for `yri`.

 ## Quick Start